shwezhu/shwezhu.github.io/content/post/golang/basics/009-methods-pass-by-value.md

  - golang
 ---

-## 1. everything in Go is passed by value
+## 1. Everything in Go is passed by value

 > As in all languages in the C family, everything in Go is passed by value.
 That is, a function always gets a copy of the thing being passed, as if there were an assignment statement assigning the value to the parameter.
 For instance, passing an `int` value to a function makes a copy of the `int`, and passing a pointer value makes a copy of the pointer, but not the data it points to.
 >